semantic-flow/sflo/documentation/mesh-resource.component.flow.md

 id: flows
 title: flows
 desc: ''
-updated: 1764954259356
+updated: 1765763992441
 created: 1751688486456
 ---

-[[Nodes|mesh-resource.knop]] are primarily constituted by their semantic flows: evolvable datasets about their knop's data, metadata, configuration, or referent.
+[[Nodes|mesh-resource.knop]] are primarily constituted by their Flows:  knop's data, metadata, configuration, or referent.
 They exist through time, independent of any specific version or realization, and can evolve semi-independently.

 There are five types of knop flows.